z-shell/docs/wiki/zi/01-introduction/Introduction.md

 zi light zsh-users/zsh-autosuggestions
 ```

-Explanation: Autosuggestions uses `precmd` hook, which is being called right
+Explanation: Autosuggestions uses the `precmd` hook, which is being called right
 after processing `zshrc` – `precmd` hooks are being called **right before
 displaying each prompt**.
 Turbo with the empty `wait` ice will postpone the
 loading `1` ms after that, so `precmd` will not be called at that first prompt.
 This makes autosuggestions inactive at the first prompt. **However** the given
 `atload` ice-mod fixes this, it calls the same function that `precmd` would,
-right after loading autosuggestions, resulting in exactly the same behavior of
+right after loading autosuggestions, resulting in the same behavior of
 the plugin.

 The ice `lucid` causes the under-prompt message saying `Loaded zsh-users/zsh-autosuggestions` that normally appears for every Turbo-loaded
 plugin to not show.

-### A Quick Glance At The [The-Syntax](The-Syntax/)
+### A Quick Glance At [The `for''` syntax](Syntax#the-for-syntax)

 This introduction is based on the classic, two-command syntax (`zi ice …; zi load/light/snippet …`) of ZI.
 However, there's also available a
 recently added so-called _for-syntax_.
 It is the right moment to take a glance at